janina-rinke/HGT_in_ants/atom_scripts/5_Prokaryotic_Gene_Annotation.md

 The `GAGA-0515.krona.html` file (file:///Users/Janina/Downloads/taxonomy_classification/GAGA-0515.krona.html) shows the taxonomic assignment graphically.

-Based on this good examples, all candidates were evaluated.
+Based on this good example, all candidates were evaluated.